ServiceNow/AgentLab/README.md

 https://github.com/user-attachments/assets/06c4dac0-b78f-45b7-9405-003da4af6b37

-Inspect the behaviour of your agent using xray.
-You can load previous or ongoing experiments.
-The refresh mechanism is currently a bit clunky, but you can refresh the page, refresh the experiment directory list and select again your experiment to see an updated version of your currently running experiments.
+In a terminal, execute:
 ```bash
 agentlab-xray
 ```

-**⚠️ Note**: Gradio is still in developement and unexpected behavior have been frequently noticed.
-Version 5.5 seems to work properly so far.
-If you're not sure that the proper information is displaying, refresh the page and select your experiment again.

-You will be able to select the recent experiments in the directory `AGENTLAB_EXP_ROOT` and visualize the results in a gradio interface.
+You can load previous or ongoing experiments in the directory `AGENTLAB_EXP_ROOT` and visualize the results in a gradio interface.

 In the following order, select: